test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- they were affectionately known as:
-- I named the 3 of them together as the tiger team
+- the tiger team
+- the lab coats represent how much learning and experimenting they did on new tech
-- all I had to do was point them in a direction and they wouldn't wait for me to finish
+- all I had to do was point them in a direction
+- but they wouldn't wait for me to finish
 - they would just charge ahead and get stuff done
+- they looked at everything as an opportunity to learn
+- whatever I put in front of them they gobbled it up

-next -> here's a sketch of them picking apart the UXR for regions on the coded page
+next -> here's a sketch of them picking apart a UXR for the coded web page
 ___
 > #### Personal Lifetime Communications